 What is multi-policy auto insurance?

-If you own more than one car, it is a good idea to get them all covered under the same auto insurance plan from a single carrier so things can run smoothly.
+If you own more than one car, it is a good idea to get them all covered under the same auto insurance plan from a single carrier to reduce the impact to your pocketbook.

 You can customize your auto insurance coverage levels so that each car has the right protection.
 Make sure you meet state minimum requirements while purchasing the insurance plan.